5hapeshifter/javaMultThreadingMichaelProgrebinsky/out/production/javaMultThreadingMichaelProgrebinsky/README.md

 - Condition when multiple threads are accessing a shared resource
 - At least one thread is modifying the resource
 - The timing of threads' scheduling may cause incorrect results
-- The core of the problem is non atomic operations performed on the shared resource
+- The core of the problem is non-atomic operations performed on the shared resource

 Isso ocorre no exemplo do Ecommerce da seção 5, onde protegemos com o synchronized block ou com a palavra synchronized no método.